Disease Spread From Mice to Humans Through Droppings

 There are several factors that influence the time that the Hantavirus remains infectious in droppings.
 The main factor is whether the droppings are located indoors or outdoors.
 For example, the virus doesn’t handle direct sunlight well and usually dies off within a few hours, but if the droppings are located indoors in a humid environment and under normal room temperature, the virus can remain active for even a couple of days.
 Furthermore, the diet of the rodent can influence the duration that the Hantavirus remains active.

 Another disease that needs to be mentioned is Lymphocytic Choriomeningitis.
 It’s one of the more common viral infectious diseases from mice.
-It’s caused by the lymphocytic choriomeningitis virus(LCMV) found in common house mice.
+It is caused by the lymphocytic choriomeningitis virus(LCMV) found in common house mice.
 Humans can get infected by LCMV after exposure to nesting materials of infected rodents, as well as droppings, saliva, and urine.
 Bites and direct contact through broken skin can also cause an infection.

 Approximately 5 percent of common house mice carry the lymphocytic choriomeningitis virus, but even other domesticated rodents, such as hamsters, can become carriers due to being infected by wild mice.